alecbkr/simpleton_chess/README.md

 This project was programmed soley by me, Alec Baker, and my knowledge of C. No tutorials, help, or AI was used in its making.

 # how to play
 Player 1 is **"UPR"**, whose pieces are represented by uppercase letters and will always go first.
 Player 2 is **"lwr"**, whose pieces are represented by lowercase letters.
 To move a piece, use the grid coordinates seen on the left and below the board to locate the piece to move, then type the coordinate and press enter.
 When a valid piece is chosen, the board will show your available moves marked by a small 'o'.
-Type a coordinate of the valid move you wish to make and press enter.
+Type the coordinate of a valid move you wish to make and press enter to finalize your turn.

 # features
 - **Reactive board**: the board will change to show available moves of selected pieces